Pivoted Cholesky decomposition by Cross Approximation for efficient solution of kernel systems: Cross approximation

-CA algorithms produce a factorization $\vek A \vek B$ approximating a matrix $\vek M$, i.e. $ \vek A \vek B \approx \vek M$.
-Fully pivoted CA (as detailed in Algorithm \ref{a1}) is the most basic, accurate and also the most expensive one since it makes global pivot maximization and global updation of remainder matrix.
-It yields a a factorization $\vek A \vek B$ with a user specified rank $k$ or a specified maximum entry-wise error $\varepsilon$ comparing to $\vek M$.
+CA algorithms produce a factorization $\mat A \mat B$ approximating a matrix $\mat M$, i.e. $ \mat A \mat B \approx \mat M$.
+Fully pivoted CA (as detailed in Algorithm \ref{a1}) is the most basic, accurate and also the most expensive one since it makes global pivot searching and global updating of remainder matrix.
+It yields a factorization $\mat A \mat B$ with a user specified rank $k$ or a maximum entry-wise error $\varepsilon$.